 While it’s possible to meet Santa Claus at the party, lines can sometimes be long.
 Just remember that Santa is also available for meet and greets during the day at the Magic Kingdom throughout the holiday season.
 Santa can be found at Candy Cane Garden next to City Hall.
 Since Santa also appears in the Mickey’s Once Upon A Christmastime Parade, he will not be available to meet during either parade performance.

 A meet and greet opportunity with Jack Skellington dressed as Sandy Claws takes place during the party.
 This meet-and-greet opportunity is very popular, so make sure to get in line early.

 This year, Guests can pick up a new Sorcerers of the Magic Kingdom card themed around Goofy on party nights.
-This year’s party-exclusive card is called “Goofy’s Festive Fiasco” and it celebrates the glorious holiday chaos created by Goofy as he attempts to decorate for the season!
+This year’s party-exclusive card is called “Rover Christmas Carousel of Progress” and it features our trusty companion Rover from Carousel of Progress.
 Sorcerers of the Magic Kingdom is an interactive game allows guests to team up with Merlin in defeating Disney Villains who are scheming to take over the Magic Kingdom.
 Guests search for villain hideouts by visiting magic portals and using special spell cards to defeat villains.
 Each spell card stars a different Disney character, each with their own unique powers.
 Pick up your complimentary spell card at the Fire Station on Main Street U.S.A.